print · login

 Discussion lead: Daniel

-Paper 4 (Meeting on December 7, 2021)
+Meeting 4 (on December 7, 2021)

 Paper: Joanne M. Atlee, Sandy Beidu, Uli Fahrenberg, Axel Legay: Merging Features in Featured Transition Systems.
 MoDeVVa@MoDELS 2015: 38-43